 The waterfalls in the upper area of Erawan

 After a short hike uphill, I come to the fifth level of the river.
 A spacious place awaits me, where small rocks in the river form a multitude of cascades.
-Since the water level is very low in March, this area looks very bare.
+Since the water level is very low in March in Erawan National Park, this area looks very bare.
 The water flows barely noticeably over only a few rocks and does not necessarily give the appearance of a waterfall.
 However, pictures on the Internet from other seasons show a wonderful area that definitely invites you to swim and relax.
 A little above this area I discover a small, idyllic place where the water forms a pool.
 Another good opportunity for a fish spa.

 I only meet a few people.
 The path becomes more demanding and the jungle thicker.
 Soon I reach a junction to the sixth level.
 This waterfall is also not particularly spectacular due to the drought in spring.
 Nonetheless, the remote place offers a real jungle feeling with its green backdrop, the splashing water, and the sounds of the animals.

-The highest waterfall and a private pool
+The highest waterfall in Erawan Park and a private pool

 The last part of the hike is tough because it’s another 100 meters uphill.
 I don’t meet any more tourists this morning and excitedly walk to the seventh level of the river.
 A small pool awaits me, the clear water of which shimmers turquoise in the sun.
 Small fish swim excitedly on the edge when they see me on the bank.
 I don’t have any swimwear with me, but I go into the inviting water.
 Immediately I take a refreshing shower under the cold waterfall that falls over a rock into the pool in front of a cave.
 The climb was more than worth it, because where do you have such a shower all to yourself?
 Apart from the small fish, of course, which, as soon as I stand still, immediately start nibbling on me.